-Technology development in every library is a remarkable tool that expands collections by the millions.
-However, boards should plan carefully for this exciting venture.
+Technology development has expanded library collections enormously.
+This brings expanded responsibilities.
 The board and the director should work together to formulate a sound long-range technology plan for the library.
-The plan should meet the needs of the community and the collection development policy of the library.
+The plan should address the needs of the community and the collection development policy of the library.